春叶 | ஸ்பிரிங்லீஃவ்

 Platform B: Thomson-East Coast Line towards TE1 Woodlands North via TE3 Woodlands South (←)

-Springleaf MRT station will likely have three exits leading to ground level (A, B and C), with an underground link to a future mixed development.
+Springleaf MRT station has three exits leading to ground level, with an underground link to a future mixed development.
 More details will be confirmed closer to the opening of the station.

 Thomson-East Coast Line Contract T208 for the construction of Springleaf station and associated tunnels was awarded to Leighton Contractors (Asia) Limited (Singapore Branch) – John Holland Pty Ltd Joint Venture (JV) at a contract sum of S$383.3 million in November 2013.
 The same JV was also involved in the construction of Downtown Line’s Jalan Besar station.